 However, before reaching any conclusion, you should be sure that the damage happened overnight.
 To do so, you should check your tomatoes as soon as it gets dark and then again before sunrise.

 If you find eaten tomatoes before sunrise, then ut can’t be squirrels, because they would just be sleeping when is dark.

 Whether it’s done to help sustainability and save the environment, by having a more sustainable lifestyle, save money or for its health benefits, it’s rapidly becoming more common to be growing your own food at home.

 Homegrown food is one of the amazing examples of sustainability, helping to reduce the emissions caused by the transport of food and reducing waste.

 Home-grown food is nutritious, tastes amazing, and gives you a feeling of satisfaction that you don’t get from buying vegetables at a store.
-Tomatoes are a fantastic option for growing food in your own garden, especially if you’re just starting out.
+Tomatoes are a fantastic option for growing food in your own garden and improving self-sustainability, especially if you’re just starting out.
 They’re easy to grow and are tasty and nutritious.

 The answer to the common question “do squirrels eat tomatoes?” is that, unfortunately, squirrels may eat tomatoes, especially if they are thirsty and you may have to deter them from entering your garden.

 Here’s a summary of the 7 best methods to keep squirrels out of your garden without hurting them: